alexei-matveev/regelwerk/README.md

   [3 :ist "ungerade"]})))
 ```

-Still many rule engines insist  on "inserting" the deducted facts into
+Still many rule  engines insist on "inserting" deduced  facts into the
-the database that was "queried".
+very database that was "queried".

 ## Build & Deploy to Clojars